Select Page

 During the Berlin Blockade, several key players were involved:

-- United States: President Harry S. Truman led the United States’ response to the blockade, implementing the Berlin Airlift.
+• United States: President Harry S. Truman managed to respond to a blockade from the USSR with the Berlin Airlift.

-- United Kingdom: Prime Minister Clement Attlee supported the United States in the Berlin Airlift.
+• United Kingdom: Clement Attlee, the Prime Minister in Britain agreed with the United States in the Berlin Airlift.

 Conclusion

-The Berlin Blockade was a pivotal event during the Cold War that highlighted the tensions between the Soviet Union and the Western Allies.
-The subsequent Berlin Airlift and the formation of NATO demonstrated the resolve of the Western Allies to maintain their presence in West Berlin and contain Soviet influence.
+The Berlin Blockade was one of those critical events of the Cold War that revealed the independence of the Soviet Union and the allied forces of the west.
+This was followed by Berlin Airlift and the creation of NATO an exhibition of the stand of western Allies to remain in West Berlin and limit Soviet expansion.